SPORTS-MASSAGEONLINE COACHINGBOOKINGABOUT

 Improving mobility - strength and flexibility..
 Working muscles, tendons, ligaments and joints.
 Poses are held for 2 - 5 minutes with a view to relax into the pose until you find a stretch and if the stretch eases off then try to relax further until you find a new gentle stretch.

-In all my classes there is aspects of grounding, breath work, mindfulness, asana and relaxation.
+In all my yoga classes there is aspects of grounding, breath work, mindfulness, asana and relaxation.

 Chris Childs | FEB 20